arfserra/ctb-tracker/PRD.md

   - Ensure repetitions and weight are positive numbers.

 ### Deliverables
-1. A Svelte component called `LogWorkout.svelte` with a form for the above fields.
+1. A JavaScript file (`logWorkout.js`) for handling form submission and integrating with Supabase.
+2. An HTML template (`logWorkout.html`) containing the form structure styled with Tailwind CSS.
-2. Dropdown dynamically populated with exercises from Supabase.
+3. Dropdown dynamically populated with exercises from Supabase.
-3. Logs saved to the `workout_logs` table with a timestamp.
+4. Logs saved to the `workout_logs` table with a timestamp.

 **Prompt for Copilot:**
-"Create a Svelte component `LogWorkout.svelte` with a form to log workouts.
-Include a dropdown populated from the Supabase `exercises` table, fields for repetitions (integer), weight (float), and optional notes.
-Save the log to the `workout_logs` table with the current timestamp."
+"Create an HTML form styled with Tailwind CSS for logging workouts.
+Use Vanilla JavaScript to populate a dropdown with exercises from the Supabase `exercises` table, validate input fields, and save workout data to the `workout_logs` table."

 ---